Santhosh18sk/Northwind-Sales-Analytics-Capstone/README.md

 ├─ Sales_Analytics.pptx         # Presentation of findings
 └─ README.md                    # Project overview & instructions

-## Technologies & Problem-Solving Approach
+🛠 Technologies & Problem-Solving

-- **SQL:** Data extraction and query operations to retrieve and structure sales data.
+SQL: Data extraction and query operations to retrieve and structure sales data.

-- **Python:** Data cleaning, processing, and analytics (optional scripts if any) to transform raw data into actionable insights.
+Python: Data cleaning, processing, and analytics (optional scripts if any) to transform raw data into actionable insights.

-- **Excel:** Exploratory Data Analysis (EDA) and trend analysis to identify patterns, outliers, and business insights.
+Excel: Exploratory Data Analysis (EDA) and trend analysis to identify patterns, outliers, and business insights.

-- **Power BI:** Interactive dashboards and KPIs to visualize sales performance, customer behavior, and regional trends for decision-making.
+Power BI: Interactive dashboards and KPIs to visualize sales performance, customer behavior, and regional trends for decision-making.

-- **Presentation:** PowerPoint summarizing findings and recommendations for stakeholders.
+Presentation: PowerPoint summarizing findings and recommendations for stakeholders.

-- **Problem-Solving:** Structured MECE analysis and dashboards to address key challenges such as customer segmentation, product performance evaluation, inventory optimization, and regional sales insights.
+Problem-Solving: Structured MECE analysis and dashboards to address key challenges such as customer segmentation, product performance evaluation, inventory optimization, and regional sales insights.

-Contact
+📬 Contact

 Santhosh Kumar P
 Email: santhoshsk18604@gmail.com